The foundational playbook for Founders to create the next

 An equity round means setting a valuation for your company and per-share price, and then issuing and selling new shares of the company to investors.
 For early stage startups, an equity round is typically more complicated, expensive, and time consuming than a SAFE or convertible note.
 It is also premature, as there is limited basis for calculating the value of the company.
 This is also the most expensive of the three options, mainly through higher legal fees.

-Download PDF: The best pitch deck I’ve ever seen (by Andy Raskin) ➔
+Download PDF: The greatest pitch deck I’ve ever seen (by Andy Raskin) ➔

 Blog: A primer on using SAFE financing ➔

 Things are going well.
 Impact is being made.
 Lives and communities are being transformed.
 People are standing up and taking notice.
-You may have even attracted some naysayers and critics.
+You may have even converted and attracted some naysayers and critics.
 Well-done!

 By now, you’ve established that elusive product+market fit.
 You have a deep understanding of your customers and beneficiaries.
 The impact you dreamt of is happening!
 The team feels great, you feel great about what you’ve been able to accomplish.
-Now it’s time to take your impact to the next level.
+Now it’s time to extend your impact as far and wide as possible.

-The biggest takeaway here is that what got you to this point may not get you to the next level.
+The takeaway here is that what got you to this point may not advance you forward.
 There will be activities you’ll need to continue and aspects that you’ll need to start.
 Here is a small list:

 Continue or Maintain